-- 93-99.
-Documents such as the National Policy Statement for Freshwater require Council to consider fundamental Māori concepts such as Te Mana o Te Wai. - 94-100.
-Te Mana o te Wai is a concept that refers to the fundamental importance of water and recognises that protecting the health of freshwater protects the health and well-being of the wider environment.
+LTP24 - Infrastructure Strategy May 2024 91.
+These agreements are important for our infrastructure, because in many instances Council owned infrastructure is located on land owned by Iwi.
+Alternatively, there are instances where Council-owned infrastructure has the potential to have an impact on natural resources that are considered to be taonga by local iwi.
+Te Mana o Te Wai Documents such as the National Policy Statement for Freshwater require Council to consider 92. fundamental Māori concepts such as Te Mana o Te Wai.
+93. Te Mana o te Wai is a concept that refers to the fundamental importance of water and recognises that protecting the health of freshwater protects the health and well-being of the wider environment.
 It protects the mauri of the wai.
-Te Mana o te Wai is about restoring and preserving the balance between the water, the wider environment, and the community. - 95-101.
+Te Mana o te Wai is about restoring and preserving the balance between the water, the wider environment, and the community.
 Te Mana o Te Wai refers to the integrated and holistic wellbeing of a freshwater body.
-Te Mana o te Wai ensures that the first right to the water goes to the water.
+Te Mana 94. o te Wai ensures that the first right to the water goes to the water.
 It also ensures that water is able to nurture and provide for people as a koha (gift) to enable sustainable use.
 Te Mana o te Wai reinforces lwi positions that 'I am the water and the water is me'.
 Protecting Te Mana o te Wai provides for the mauri of the water.
-This includes providing for te hauora o te taiao (health of the environment) te hauora o te wai (health of the waterbody) and te hauora o te tangata (the health of the people). - 96-102.
-All New Zealanders have an obligation to achieve Te Mana o Te Wai whereby the water body has its own mauri and its own mana which must come first to protect the integrity of the river.
+This includes providing for te hauora o te taiao (health of the environment) te hauora o te wai (health of the waterbody) and te hauora o te tangata (the health of the people). .
+95. All New Zealanders have an obligation to achieve Te Mana o Te Wai whereby the water body has its own mauri and its own mana which must come first to protect the integrity of the river.
 This will be the basis for community discussions on freshwater values, objectives, and limits.
 The NPS-FM refers to Te Mana o te Wai as a core concept for fresh water management.
-Iwi have argued that Te Mana o Te Wai should be given priority in any freshwater planning mechanisms. - 97.103.
-As we engage more effectively with Iwi/hapū in the future, there will be increased expectations to consider the Māori world view as well as more accountability for how Council decision making reflects iwi/hapū.
-There will be significant cost implications to providing,

-LTP24 - Infrastructure Strategy May 2024 LTP24 improving and moving some infrastructure.
-We will have to prioritise and stagg they are affordable. er these so th nat 30 30
+Iwi have argued that Te Mana o Te Wai should be given priority in any freshwater planning mechanisms.
+As we engage more effectively with lwi/hapū in the future, there will be increased expectations 96. to consider the Māori world view as well as more accountability for how Council decision making reflects iwi/hapū.
+There will be significant cost implications to providing, improving and moving some infrastructure.
+We will have to prioritise and stagger these so that they are affordable.